saket-m0/design-spons-strip/README.md

 ### Getting Started
 - Add the Posters in the Assets folder
-- Add the both the spons strips in SponsStrips folder in Assets
+- Add the spons strips in SponsStrips folder in Assets
-- Name the Spons Strips `spons-strip-1.png` and `spons-strip-2.png`
 - Run the index.py file
 - You can find the Final posters in the Final Folder